 Before you start optimizing your WordPress site speed, you need to be aware of your website’s current stats.
 Keep in mind that performance varies from page to page.
-Depends on various factors such as how many requests does the site generates, the total size of the page, what kind of content does it host and last but not the least whether the webpage is cached or not.
+It depends on various factors such as how many requests does the site generates, the total size of the page, what kind of content does it host and last but not least whether the webpage is cached or not.

 I recommend performing some primary tests before you make any changes to your website.
-Doing so, you will get a better idea where the lacks are and what actions you need to optimize WordPress site speed.
+Doing so, you will get a better idea of where the lacks are and what actions you need to optimize WordPress site speed.
 There are several speed testers out there that generate real-time performance of a website.
 In this post, I am showing the ways to use the best tools among them.